freenas/freenas-docs/userguide/storage.rst

-Use the drop-down menu to select the disk to import, select the type of filesystem on the disk, and browse to the ZFS dataset that will hold the copied data.
+Use the drop-down menu to select the disk to import, select the type of filesystem on the disk, and :guilabel:`Browse` to the ZFS dataset that will hold the copied data.
 If the :guilabel:`MSDOSFS` filesystem is selected, an additional :guilabel:`MSDOSFS locale` drop-down menu will display.
-Use this menu to select the locale if non-ascii characters are present on the disk.
+Use this menu to select the locale if non-ascii characters are present on thedisk.

-Once you click :guilabel:`Save`, the disk is mounted, its contents are copied to the specified dataset, and the disk is unmounted after the copy operation completes.
+After clicking :guilabel:`Save`, the disk is mounted and its contents are copied to the specified dataset.
+The disk uafter the copy operation completes.